Where Possibilities Begin

 We are thrilled to welcome Paul Jamney from the University of Pennsylvania as our plenary speaker!

-Additional presentations will be delivered by Bavand Keshavarz from Duke University, Youhong Nancy Guo from the University of North Carolina at Chapel Hill, and Artem Rumyantsev from North Carolina State University.
+Additional presentations will be delivered by Bavand Keshavarz from Duke University, Youhong Nancy Guo from the University of North Carolina at Chapel Hill, Artem Rumyantsev from North Carolina State University, Jon Taylor from Oak Ridge National Laboratory, and Rigoberto Advincula (ORNL/CNMS and UT Knoxville).

-The cost of the workshop is $30 per person and includes a breakfast, lunch, and an afternoon break.
-The cost of parking is included.
-Registration will open in mid-March, and the registration deadline is May 7, 2025.
-Onsite registration is not available.
+The workshop costs $30 per person and includes breakfast, lunch, and an afternoon break.
+The cost of parking is included (details below in Parking).
+Registration opened in mid-March, and the registration deadline was May 7, 2025.
+Registration is now closed.
+On-site registration, including waitlisted registrants, is not available.

 The goal of this workshop is to spark interactions and collaborations between the research groups in the Triangle area.
 The workshop format is very informal, and an emphasis is placed on spurring conversations between researchers in all areas of soft matter research.
 "Soft matter" here is defined very broadly, and it includes (but is not limited to) work in polymers, colloid science, synthetic and naturally occurring biomaterials, and condensed matter physics.